 People who use service dogs may have documentation about their animal or their disability, but they are not likely to be carrying this personal information around with them on a daily basis.
 Businesses and other establishments are not permitted to require any kind of documentation as a condition of entry for goods, services, or facilities.

 “No Pets” Policies – Service Dog Laws Missouri

 Although they might look the same, a service animal is not a pet.
 The ADA requires businesses and other entities to modify their “no pets” policy to allow the use of a service animal by someone with a disability.

-This does not mean that a business must abandon their “no pets” policy altogether, but simply that it must make an exception for service animals.
+This does not mean that a business must abandon its “no pets” policy altogether, but simply that it must make an exception for service animals.

 If a business or another entity refuses to allow or admit a service animal based on local health department regulations, or other state or local laws, it is a violation of the ADA laws.

 The ADA provides greater protection for people with disabilities and it, therefore, takes priority over any of the local or state laws or regulations.

 Service Dog Laws Missouri – Fake Service Dog Law